MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 Excellent!
 The whole file content has been replaced with the production environment variables.
 Exactly as we stored in our secret.

+## Update `deploy` workflow

-The next step we must do is to plug this command to the Github CI `deploy` workflow before building the Docker image.
+The next step we must do is to plug this command to the GitHub CI `deploy` workflow before building the Docker image.
 But first, I need to reset all the changes we've made to the `app.env` and `Makefile`.
 Let's run `git checkout .` in the terminal.
 OK, now all the content of the files has been reset to the